gorfllord/mc-exercise/FUBAR.md

 This is Bob & Carol making a change from Bob's laptop, without a pull request.
 Sometimes you need to live dangerously. egg-shell-sior!

+This is Ted and Carol making a change from Carol's laptop.
+Siri told me a bad joke.